Applura/intro/README.md

 To deploy your own version of this application:

-1. Make your modifications.
+1. Make your modifications and run `npm run build`.
-2. Create a ZIP archive.
+2. Create a ZIP archive of the new or updated `dist` directory.
 3. Upload the archive via the management UI.
 4. Deploy a new release with a brief note.